Chennai airport loses out as airlines give it a miss

 Air turbine rates

-Further, the Chennai airport is managed by Airports Authority of India, so they levy high charges on landing and also the parking fees are high, especially during night halt.
-However, in Hyderabad and Bangalore airports, managed by private operators, these charges are more flexible .
-Hence airlines are prepared to operate these airports, said Murugesan, who is also a Managing Committee Member-National Managing Committee Member of National Travel Agents Association Of India.
+Further, the Chennai airport is managed by the Airports Authority of India, so they levy high charges on landing and also the parking fees are high, especially during night halt.
+In Hyderabad and Bangalore airports, managed by private operators, the airport charges are more flexible.
+Hence airlines are prepared to operate to these airports, said Murugesan, who is also a Managing Committee Member-National Managing Committee Member of National Travel Agents Association Of India.

 There are also complaints on the facilities at the Chennai airport.
 A tweet says, there are not enough aerobridges for international flights.
 The airport only has four of them and during peak hours big wide body planes have to park elsewhere forcing them to use buses.